jbrodovsky/SFND_3D_Object_Tracking/README.md

   * Windows: [Click here for installation instructions](http://gnuwin32.sourceforge.net/packages/make.htm)
 * Git LFS
   * Weight files are handled using [LFS](https://git-lfs.github.com/)
+  * For Linux:
+    * Install using `sudo apt install git-lfs`
+    * Once the repo directory has been cloned, run `git lfs pull` to pull large files in.
 * OpenCV >= 4.1
   * This must be compiled from source using the `-D OPENCV_ENABLE_NONFREE=ON` cmake flag for testing the SIFT and SURF detectors.
   * The OpenCV 4.1.0 source code can be found [here](https://github.com/opencv/opencv/tree/4.1.0)